no-name-speedcubing-network/Architecture/architecture.md

   - v2 App must include page with tutorials from beginner to advanced
   - v2 App must have page with different algorithms were people can vote and add them
+  - v2 Users can send request to connect, another user can accept or reject.
+  - v2 if one of users delete another from contact, connection disappears

 #